Our Kansas City Law Firm Fights for Neck, Back & Spine Injury Victims

 At any of these points, your injury can cause an injury to your spinal cord.
 An injury to your spinal cord can change your life.
 Depending on the severity of the injury, you may face a lifetime of discomfort and restricted movements.
 In severe cases, spinal cord injuries can leave a person paralyzed.

 For this reason, it is important to treat neck, back and spine injuries and get prompt medical care.
-If you were injured by the negligence or fault of another, you also should seek legal representation to protect your rights.
+If you were injured by the negligence or fault of another, you also should seek legal representation from an experienced spinal injury lawyer to protect your rights.

 Common Causes Of A Back and Neck Injury